TobbenTM/MMM-OsloCityBike/README.md

 Configuration option | Comment | Default
 ---|---|---
-serviceReloadInterval | Refresh rate in MS for how often we call Ruter's web service.
+lat/long, min/max | Use to define a geographical search area, or the precise location of one station | n/a serviceReloadInterval | Refresh rate in MS for how often we call Ruter's web service.
 NB!
 Don't set it too low! | 30000 timeReloadInterval | Refresh rate how often we check if we need to update the time in the GUI | 1000 animationSpeed | How fast the animation changes when updating mirror - in milliseconds | 0